 How To Substitute Butter For Shortening

-Let’s dive into the ins and outs of swapping butter for shortening, ensuring your baked goods turn out just as delicious, if not more so.
+Swapping butter for shortening is a great alternative, ensuring your baked goods turn out just as delicious, if not more so.
 Never worry about if you can make the perfect pie crust or biscuit again.
 So, let’s roll up our sleeves and get started!

 Why Substitute Butter for Shortening?